waverider93/Marlin/README.md

-Vert's Marlin 2+ 3D Printer Firmware
+Vert's Marlin Stable 2.0.X 3D Printer Firmware

 This is a custom fork based on the latest marlin source and updated often.